Understanding Compensation in Minnesota Wrongful Termination Lawsuits

 Back Pay

 Back pay is the lost compensation the wrongfully terminated employee could have reasonably expected to receive from the time of termination to trial.
 This includes base salary, bonuses, commissions, and benefits.
-While an employee is entitled to their back pay under most discrimination and retaliation laws, any earnings of the employee after his/her termination are subtracted from the back pay award.

 Front Pay

 Front pay or “future pay” is a terminated employee’s anticipated lost compensation after trial.
 Courts consider multiple factors in determining the amount of front pay.
-The length of time the employee could have reasonably expected to have been employed if he/she had not been wrongfully terminated is the primary consideration.
+The length of time the employee could have reasonably expected to have been employed if they had not been wrongfully terminated is the primary consideration.

 Emotional Distress